cipolleschi/PokemonShakespeare/Targets/PokemonShakespeareUI/README.md

 # PokemonShakespeareUI

-This is a package that contains the UI to some components based on some pokemon information.
+This is a package that lets you display a pokemon on the screen.
 The package has no other logic than UI visualization.
-You can use whatever content provider you prefer.
+You can use whatever content provider you prefer to retrieve the raw data.
+With that, you can create the `ViewModel` and pass them to the UI components.

+The package supports both `UIKit` and `SwiftUI`.

 ## Integration